Balancing Both Parents’ Rights

 Get In Touch Today To Protect Your Rights

-To increase your chance of gaining child custody in Marietta and Cobb County, Georgia, you need the help of attorney William C. Gentry.
-He has more than 30 years of experience helping clients obtain child custody.
-His vast experience has made him well aware of the courts’ shifting approach to child custody and visitation.
-Mr. Gentry will take every measure possible to protect your parental rights.
+To increase your chance of gaining child custody in Marietta and Cobb County, Georgia, look no further than the Gentry Law Firm LLC.
+Our team has more than 30 years of experience helping clients obtain child custody.
+Our experience has made us well aware of the courts’ shifting approach to child custody and visitation.
+We will take every measure possible to protect your parental rights.
 Contact our law office online to receive the personal attention and straightforward legal advice your case deserves.
 He will address your concerns, while outlining your legal options during a free initial consultation.